mongodb/mongo/src/mongo/db/free_mon/README.md

 [`FreeMonProcessor`](https://github.com/mongodb/mongo/blob/r4.4.0/src/mongo/db/free_mon/free_mon_processor.h#L304)
-which under the hood contains a multi-producer priority queue, and a [`FreeMonNetworkInterface`](https://github.com/mongodb/mongo/blob/r4.4.0/src/mongo/db/free_mon/free_mon_network.h#L40) which is a way for the subsystem to send and recieve packets to the cloud endpoint.
+which under the hood contains a multi-producer priority queue, and a [`FreeMonNetworkInterface`](https://github.com/mongodb/mongo/blob/r4.4.0/src/mongo/db/free_mon/free_mon_network.h#L40) which is a way for the subsystem to send and receive packets to the cloud endpoint.

 When the server first starts, if Free Monitoring is enabled (using a command line parameter `enableFreeMonitoring`), the FreeMonController is initialized on server startup through the mongod